leonmeka/sortql-cli/CONTRIBUTING.md

 ## Testing

-We're using jest for testing core functionality.
+We're using bun's built-in test runner for testing core functionality.
 To run the tests, simply run the following command:

 ```bash
 bun run test
 ```

+This will run all tests (*.spec.ts files) and prints the overall test coverage across the codebase.
+We aim for 100% coverage here.

 ## Building